A-M-O-S/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv is used to  list environment variables set is used to list all local variables, environment variables and functions BETTY="Holberton" is used to create a local variable called BETTY with its value as Holberton
+printenv is used to  list environment variables set is used to list all local variables, environment variables and functions BETTY="Holberton" is used to create a local variable called BETTY with its value as Holberton export HOLBERTON="Betty" is used to create a new global variable whose name is HOLBERTON and its value Betty